whatifif/handgesture/README.md

 - Need more data in training for various situations of the hand.
 Such as, different skin color, hand size, brightness, and oculus issues.
 This might modify the model struture if needed

-- Advanced training method so as not to require too many data sets such as using 3D hand model instead of 2D hand images for training.
+- Advanced training method so as not to require too many data sets, such as using 3D hand model instead of 2D hand images for training.

 - Establishing a standard way of Hand Gestures for remotely-controlled devices